US Bank is presently offering an increased welcome bonus on their co-branded Korean Air SkyPass Visa Card.

 US Bank can be tricky with approvals sometimes, so if I could only have one US Bank credit card it would still be the Club Carlson Premier Rewards Visa Signature® Card:

-- The card comes with a sign-up bonus of 50,000 points after the first purchase, and an additional 35,000 points after spending $2,500 on the card within 90 days
+- The card comes with a welcome bonus of 50,000 points after the first purchase, and an additional 35,000 points after spending $2,500 on the card within 90 days

 - You get 40,000 points on your account anniversary each year, which more than justifies the $75 annual fee